Walkthrough · 10 minute read

 The AI engines

-Melted Crayons uses two AI image engines under the hood:
+Melted Crayons TV uses two AI image engines under the hood:

 - Gemini Nano Banana 2 — Google's latest.
 Excellent character consistency and fine-detail rendering.